reahl/reahl/reahl-doc/doc/tutorial/bootstrap/pagelayout.rst

       reahl example <examplename>

-The :mod:`reahl.web.bootstrap.grids` module provides tools with which you can control the basic layout of a page.
+The :mod:`reahl.web.bootstrap.grid` module provides tools with which you can control the basic layout of a page.
 Layout is responsive, meaning that it adapts depending on the size of the device used to view the page.